What are some of the side effects of sleep disorders?

 Treating Sleep Disorders

 Sleep specialists say that sleep disorders are no laughing matter.
 Treating sleep disorders can lead to improved quality of life and a decreased risk of health problems.
 Individuals must make the effort to get adequate rest to maintain their superior cognitive functioning and reduce the risk associated with impaired focus.
-Behavioural therapy from a trained psychiatrist can help.
-Dr Sagnik Mukherjee is one such trained healthcare provider and the head of the Mental Health Research Centre in Kolkata.
-Contact us or walk into our clinic to learn more about treating sleep disorders.
+Behavioural therapy from a top neuropsychiatrist can help.
+Dr Sagnik Mukherjee is one such trained healthcare provider and the head of the Mental Health Research Centre in Kolkata Contact us or walk into our clinic to learn more about treating sleep disorders.

 Mental Health Research Centre (MHRC) is a psychiatric clinic in Kolkata that has a qualified psychiatrist and psychologist.
 We do psycho-diagnostic tests for most types of mental conditions, including anxiety or depression.
 Dr. Sagnik Mukherjee is a Consultant Psychiatrist and de-addiction specialist, practicing in MHRC with over a decade of experience in the field of mental health.
 He has attended multiple national and international conferences on psychiatry & related topics besides delivering lectures & appearing on TV.
 His area of interests are schizophrenia, depression, suicidal patients, geriatric mental problems, and de-addiction.
 To book an appointment visit 164/A2 Prince Anwar Shah Road Lake Gardens City 700045 or call 9831 313 020.